elabftw/elabftw/containers/elabimg/README.md

 docker build -t elabftw/elabimg:X.Y.Z --build-arg ELABFTW_VERSION=X.Y.Z -f containers/elabimg/Dockerfile .
 ~~~

-For dev, add `--build-arg BUILD_ALL=0` to skip the installation of dependencies and building of assets, because the folder will be bind-mounted to your host anyway. `ELABFTW_VERSION` can be omitted in dev.

 ## Usage

 An example configuration file for docker compose can be fetched like this: